-All Building Service Personnel or contract vendors are in a uniform or should be able to present identification and have a written work authorization before entering any residence.
+All Building Service personnel or contract vendors are in a uniform or in possession of a Fuller approved vendor ID card or should be able to present identification and have a written work authorization before entering any residence.
 When in doubt, call Campus Safety so they can respond and identify the individual(s) seeking entrance.